Ethics In Business

 Here are some points I have found helpful in practice.

-- Get as many facts about the situation as possible.
-Many ethical dilemmas disappear when additional information is discovered.
+Get as many facts about the situation as possible.
+Many ethics dilemmas disappear when additional information is discovered.

 Then one day, he had a chance encounter with that customer.
 In the course of their discussion he asked the customer how the brochure had turned out.
 The customer replied that he was very satisfied and bragged that the brochures had been distributed just two days after he had received the picture.
 Surprised, the photographer asked how was that possible since high-quality, offset printing often took a week or more to schedule and run.